shangguanwang/bookshop/README.md

 <br>
 😊 <b>What's fun</b>: Seeing the backend talking to the frond-end for the first time feels amazing.
 I also enjoyed improving user experience via react-router-dom so users can navigate between different pages seamlessly.
 <br>
-📕 <b>Learning resources</b>: I want to thank Lama Dev for his amazing course which sets the foundation really well.
+📕 <b>Learning resources</b>: Special thanks to Lama Dev for his amazing course.